Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Federal agents arrested 24-year-old Skyler Philippi from Columbia, Tennessee at a staging site outside Nashville.
-According to DOJ charging documents, Philippi had a powered-up drone in hand and an armed explosive device on the ground, and was preparing to fly the drone into a TVA electrical substation.
-Charges include weapon-of-mass-destruction and energy-facility attack counts.
-Case demonstrates enforcement of both federal law and Tenn.
-Code Ann. § 39-13-903(a)(6) critical infrastructure felony rule.
+24-year-old Skyler Philippi arrested at staging site outside Nashville with powered-up drone in hand and armed explosive device on ground.
+Preparing to fly drone into TVA electrical substation.
+Federal charges: weapon-of-mass-destruction and energy-facility attack counts under federal law.
+Would also face Tenn.
+Code Ann. § 39-13-903(a)(6) Class E felony (critical infrastructure surveillance within 250 feet), carrying 1-6 years prison and $3,000 fine.

 November 1, 2024Source